 Along with the managed tables, Hive also uses external tables.

 Whenever the key word ‘external’ comes in the table definition part.
-Hive will not bother about the table definition, i.e. the external table will not be managed by the Hive warehouse system.
+A hive will not bother about the table definition, i.e. the external table will not be managed by the Hive warehouse system.

 Along with the external keyword, we can also mention the ‘location’ in the table definition, where exactly the table definition will get stored.

-When you drop an external table, Hive leave the data untouched and only delete the meta data.
+When you drop an external table, Hive leaves the data untouched and only delete the meta data.

 Hive>load data in path’/Ramesh/input data.txt’ into table external-tab;